saathwikasabbiti/DigisparkReverseShell/README.md

 **WARNING: I claim no responsibility for any illegal actions using this script.**

 ## How to Use
+**Ensure you have installed the Digispark Drivers and configured your Arduino IDE before attempting to flash the script.**
 1. Set IP Address & Port to your Netcat listener in 'remotescript.PS1'
 2. Upload remotescript.PS1 to Pastebin and grab raw paste link.
 3. Replace 'REMOTESCRIPTURL' with your Pastebin raw URL on line 37 in 'flash.ino'